Kurdish women: Contemporary developments

 Since its founding in 1978, the Apoist militant guerilla Kurdistan Workers' Party (PKK) has attracted much interest among Kurdish women, who were an integral part of the movement all along.
 The motivation to join has been described as such: "Women join the PKK to escape poverty.
 They flee a conservative society where domestic violence is common and there is little opportunity for women.
 Other female guerillas are university graduates.
 They study Kurdish history and Ocalan, as well as the Marxist theories at the root of the PKK, and consider fighting as much an intellectual exercise as a physical one.
 Many join because of relatives in prison, and others join to avoid prison."
 In her book "Blood and Belief" on the PKK, Aliza Marcus elaborates the reaction of Kurdish society in Turkey, deeply rooted in tradition, to the PKK's women fighters as "a mixture of shock and pride".

 By the mid-1990s, thousands of women had joined the ranks of PKK, and the Turkish mainstream media began a campaign of vilifying them as "prostitutes".
 In 1996, Kurdish women formed their own feminist associations and journals such as Roza and Jujin.
 In 2013, The Guardian reported that 'the rape and torture of Kurdish prisoners in Turkey are disturbingly commonplace'.

 However, eight Kurdish women stood successfully as independent candidates in the 2007 parliamentary election, joining the Democratic Society Party after they entered the Turkish parliament.

-In 2012, the pro-Kurdish, feminist Peoples' Democratic Party (HDP) was founded.
-In its program, it calls itself a "women’s party" and promises a women's ministry to address gendercide and institutional gender discrimination.
+In 2012, the pro-Kurdish, Peoples' Democratic Party (HDP) was founded.
+In its program promises a women's ministry to address gendercide and gender discrimination.
 It has female and male co-chairpersons for all levels of responsible and representative office.
-The HDP entered the 2015 parliamentary elections with feminist (as well as LGBT) candidates.
+The HDP entered the 2015 parliamentary elections.
 The success of the HDP in the June 2015 election was hailed as "revolutionary" in the international press, with The Guardian asserting that "until the arrival of the HDP, there has never been a party recognising that women have struggled to assert their rights throughout Turkey’s history."